marian-stanciulica/Foodybite/README.md

 ### Places

-The following diagram presents the `Places` module which has as a dependency `Shared API` because it shares the need to fetch resources over the network with the `Networking` module.
+The following diagram presents the `Places` module which has as a dependency `API Infra` because it shares the need to fetch resources over the network with the `Networking` module.
 This module calls [`Google Places APIs`](https://developers.google.com/maps/documentation/places/web-service/overview) and I chose to keep it in a separate module to respect the `Single Responsibility Principle` by isolating the requests to my server from the ones to `Google Places`.

 ![Places](./Diagrams/Places.svg)